Saleem Khan, Khyber Pakhtunkhwa: Demographics

 The place settled by the Khankhels is called Gharghashti and is believed by many to be the historical epicentre of the Gharghashti(غرغښت) confederacy.

+Bagarh, who is an Akhun Khel by lineage.
+Some people in Salim Khan call him Mullan.
+Salim Khan's first Hafiz of the Quran was Abdul Wahab Hafiz Sahib.
+The old name of Bakar was Bagrho Meera.
+Over time, Bagarh became Bakar.

 More than 40,000 people live in Saleem Khan (according to an unofficial of 2017 national census).
 The population of the village is increasing rapidly.

 Geography

 The Stefa canal crosses outskirts of the village.
 The canal goes underground for almost three kilometers.

 Economy

 Inhabitants mostly depend on agriculture.
 Mining, cattle farms, poultry farm, Crops grown include wheat, maize, sugar cane, peas and tobacco.
 About 50% of the youth work overseas, especially in the United Arab Emirates, Saudi Arabia, Oman and the town is dependent on remittances from these overseas workers.